 That’s when the team started wondering why are they doing this?
 There is no information on the total members plus the ratio of players (members) to actual tickets is poor.
 That’s when we started looking at the partners.
 Free Bitcoins is through QoinPro which once you register adds free bitcoins each day.
 Really weird.
 Viabuy is a prepaid Master Card that works by pre-loading it with money.
-The only thing we could figure out is that once you are registered, the partners get to start sending you offers, promotions and other marketing material.
+The only thing we could figure out is that once you are registered, the partners get to start sending you offers, promotions, and other marketing material.
 Not one person on the team would give it a go!

 Who Are They?

 The syndicate manager for Lottosyndicate.net is Palmbird Holding Ltd., a company in Switzerland.
 There are no phone numbers or a snail mail on this site.
-There is an online form and one email address.
+There are an online form and one email address.
 We did find a snail mail address on one of the partner sites.

 The Bottom Line at Lottosyndicate.net